 Note: Rate is taxed per $100 of value

 State Education Tax Forms

 General Tax Information

 The Town/Village of Woodstock runs on a fiscal year from July 1st through June 30th.
 Property tax bills are payable in two installments.
 The first installment is due the first Friday in November.
 The second installment is due the first Friday in May.
-Checks should be made payable to the Town of Woodstock.
+Checks should be made payable to the Town of Woodstock, and include the parcel ID on the memo line.
 They may be mailed to Town of Woodstock, PO Box 488, Woodstock, VT, 05091.

 Late payments in November accrue interest at 1% for the first three months and 1 1/2% per month thereafter.
 Delinquent payments after the May due date are assessed a 8% penalty and accrue interest at 1% for the first 3 months and 1 1/2% thereafter.

 If all or part of the property is sold, it is the Seller’s responsibility to forward the bill to the new owner, and it is the new owner’s responsibility to take note as to when the tax installments are due and payable.
 Your attorney should review this with you at closing.

 By law, only one owner will receive a tax bill.
 If you purchased property in Woodstock after April 1st of any given year, you will not receive a tax bill in your name until after the following April 1st.
 Failure to receive a bill does not relieve the new property owner of the responsibility for paying for taxes when they become due and payable, nor does it relieve the addition of penalties and interest as required by law.
 The office must be notified in writing of any address changes.
 If you did not receive a copy of the tax bill at the time of the property closing, please stop by the Municipal Manager’s office, and a copy will be made for you.

 Property tax bills for the Village and Town are billed in two installments and are due: